datamade/school-report-cards/README.md

 Tools for parsing annual school report card data from the state of Illinois

-If you run `make` the program will
+If you run `make csv` the program will

 1. Download ISBE report card data from 1997-2015
 2. Convert the fixed with files to csv format, with normalized column names

-3. Import the data into normalized tables in a postgresql database
+If you run `make database` the program will import the data into normalized tables in a postgresql database

-Right now, these scripts only fully process the school-level data that appears in all 22 years of data.
+Right now, the database scripts only fully process the school-level data that appears in all 22 years of data.
 These include

 * ACT Scores
 * Demography and enrollment